-ENGL 243 F Folklore and Mythology (3) Letter grade or credit/no credit option.
+ENGL 243 F Folklore and Mythology (3)

 Prerequisite: A grade of "C" or better in ENGL 100 F or ENGL 100HF Advisory: A grade of "C" or better in ENGL 102 F

 Three hours lecture per week.
 This course is an introductory study of the folklore and mythology of representative cultures of the world through literature including such cultures as Greek, Norse, Babylonian, American Indian, European, Mexican, Hindu and Chinese.
 The course will include a comparative study of mythic elements and patterns with their modern parallels in both Eastern and Western civilizations.
 This course fulfills the Multicultural Education Requirement for graduation.
 (CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC, MULT CULT REQ